 1. Amtrak’s California Zephyr, Texas Eagle, or Sunset Limited

-If you want to cross America by rail, the Amtrak network has two routes for you: The California Zephyr and the Texas Eagle.
+If you want to cross America by rail, the Amtrak network has two routes: The California Zephyr and the Texas Eagle.

-The California Zephyr is the company’s second-longest route in total, but the longest which runs daily.
-Terminus points are the San Francisco Bay area (Emeryville and Chicago), which gets you nearly across the continent in just under 52 hours total.
+The California Zephyr is the company’s second-longest route, but the longest which runs daily.
+Terminus points are the San Francisco Bay area (Emeryville and Chicago), which gets you nearly across the continent in under 52 hours.

 This train originates in New Orleans, and the two combine to make the journey to Los Angeles together.
 The Sunset Limited could be another nearly trans-continental train option as well.